codeocelot/react-reflux-webpack-starter/README.md

 # react-webpack-starter
-A no-frills get started now package for those interested in React, Reflux, ES6 & Webkit.
+A no-frills get started now package for those interested in React, Reflux, ES6 & Webpack.

 ## What this is:
 It's a demonstration of